smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 He walked through the gaps, patient, unhurried.

-Somewhere deeper, breathing.
-Not human rhythm.
+Somewhere deeper, that familiar breathing.
 Slower, heavier.
-The Minotaur, tracking him.
+The Minotaur was tracking him.

 Sisyphus descended further.
 Each trap teaching him the labyrinth's logic.
 Each pattern revealing the language beneath the horror.

 He'd pushed a boulder for ten thousand years.
 He knew patience.
-Knew rhythm.
+He knew rhythm.

 The labyrinth spoke that same language.

 Then he heard a scream.

 Distant.
-Female.
+A woman's voice.
 Cut short by exhaustion.

 Sisyphus stopped, the smoothness of his flow had been disrupted.